 Interface inconsistencies aside, Safari’s Reader is a fabulous feature.
 You should try it.

 BONUS: you’ve probably had to deal with stories on the web that are split into multiple pages, such as the one shown below (with the “next page” buttons highlighted).
 This screenshot is from an iPad.

 Sites that cut their stories into pieces that way do it because it gives then another chance to display ads, which means money for the site.
-It also means it’s more difficult for you to read because you have to read-click-read-click-read.
-Safari’s Reader feature takes care of sites like that by “reading ahead” so that page 2 follows page 1 without a click.
+(In fairness, it also makes the pages load faster, because there is less to load.)
+Split-up stories are more difficult for you to read because you have to read-click-read-click-read.
+Safari’s Reader feature takes care of sites like that by “reading ahead” so that page 2 follows page 1– without a click.

 Distraction-free, bigger fonts, a choice of background colors– who wouldn’t want that?
 Did I mention you should try it?